ADHD (Attention Deficit Hyperactivity Disorder) in Children and Adults

 ADHD support & natural therapies

-Traditional treatments include, either as a combination or individually: psychological therapies, social skills training, occupational therapy, family therapy, and most commonly medication.
+Traditional treatments include, either as a combination or individually: psychological therapies, social skills training, occupational therapy, family therapy, and most commonly, stimulant medication.

-We carry out physical tests (this may require a neurodevelopmental assessment, lab testing or even a hearing test) to discover the root cause of the symptoms.
-We then correct this from the ground up, giving the body what it needs to restore a healthy balance, so improving focus, mood swings and hyperactivity.
+We carry out physical tests (this may require a neurodevelopmental assessment, lab testing, or even a hearing test) to better understand the underlying contributing imbalances.
+We then address this from the ground up, giving the body what it needs to restore a healthy balance.

 Do I need to have an official diagnosis of ADHD to receive support from The Key Clinic?

-No. Because The Key Clinic aims to investigate the root causes of specific symptoms and work to remove those obstacles for each particular trait, you do not need a diagnosis of ADHD to partake in one of our therapies.
+No, because The Key Clinic aims to investigate underlying contributing factors in order to make life easier.
+You do not need a diagnosis to participate in one of our therapies.

-Sometimes, it may be hard for a child to remain focussed in the classroom and to concentrate on what is being said due to how they are hearing.
+According to the famous French ENT Doctor, Guy Berard, it may be hard for a child to remain focused in the classroom and to concentrate on what is being said because of how they hear.

 Child "I have been noticing changes in my hearing, how sounds aren't as sharp anymore like they used to be.
 I think doing the Auditory therapy has been helpful, two of the differences are: I am not getting as much headaches as well and when I am in noisy environments like at School, I don't feel as stressed and don't have to cover my ears very much either now."